canercetin-randomguy/web-scraping-chromedp/README.md

 ## TODO
 No order.
 Do whatever is easiest.
 Start from logging tbh.

-1- Integrate the broken link finder with the website.
+~~1- Integrate the broken link finder with the website.~~

 2- After integrating, let users download .xlsx, .csv, .txt of the results, etc. This is probably hardest part.
+Yeah this is hardest part.
+UUUUUUUUUUUURGH.

 2.5 - Make a small dashboard for the results, slap a refresh button.
 Go-app may be used for WASM, but it would make things far, far more and unnecessarily complicated.
 So just refresh the page whatever,